xriss/blender-fatpoly/readme.md

 of the area selected to create a smooth solution to the surface.
 The initial starting point of these vertexes is ignored, only the location of the surrounding unselected vertexes are taken into account.
-This means that we should come to the same stable solution every time we are run.
+This means that we will come to the same stable solution every time we are run.
+Picture it as if the surrounding polygons are control points on a bezier surface.

 	Boost = 0.10
 		This gives the initial topology solution a gentle push outwards